drewbolles/website/content/blog/how-to-easily-add-an-rss-feed-to-a-nextjs-site-without-writing-xml-templates.md

 ---
 title: How to easily add an RSS feed to a NextJS site without writing XML templates
-description: In this post I show you how to easily add an RSS feed for your NextJS site.
-There are a few examples of adding RSS feeds to your static NextJS site however they just weren't easy enough for me.
-Lots of html in template literals and string concatenation and that just won't do!
+description: I show you how to easily add an RSS feed for your NextJS site.
 image: /uploads/mitchell-luo-fwoq_ldwlnq-unsplash.jpg
 date: 2020-12-24T13:33:01.954Z
 comments: true
 ---

 I like providing an RSS feed for my blog posts, it's old school but still relevant as I know **quite a few people** who still use RSS feed readers to digest their news.
 One of the things I took for granted in my old PHP CMS days was how many little things it did for you under-the-hood.
 Sitemaps, RSS feeds, these small niceties that add professional touches to your projects are old school in relative terms, but still very important.
 I so much more enjoy building with today's tools than yesteryear's, but one of the few things NextJS does not do for you is generating an RSS feed.
 There is no `next-rss` (yet!) but I am going to show you an easy way to turn a directory of blog posts into an RSS feed **without** touch an XML template.

 ## Setup